Exporting photos into a new

 export

-to a new catalog we choose the Export as Catalog command from the
+to a new catalog you then choose the Export as Catalog command from the

 File menu (figure 3).
 The Export as Catalog dialog will open.
 Note